geekodour/o/content/docs/collections/food_drinks.md

 > -   Start date: 15th Nov'22
 </div>

 You can’t fight a problem when you don’t understand it.
 So understand what you're getting inside your body.
 If you want to improve, you should have a visceral level of disgust against your bad eating patterns([h/t ankit](https://letsharden.substack.com/p/are-ya-eating-good-son)).
 Work out and eat at the same times every day. this helps instill discipline and trains your body faster.
+I also want to explore some [biohacking](https://news.ycombinator.com/item?id=38109778) stuff.

 ### Nutrition {#nutrition}